-Masterbuilt Electric Smoker FAQ's
+Masterbuilt Electric Smoker Frequently Asked Questions (FAQs)

 The Australian Masterbuilt smoker is 240V and has been modified to meet the stringent requirements of the Australian Standards.

 The 30"/80cm smoker runs an 800W element - 40"/100cm runs a 1200W element.
-The element will be activated when you first start up the smoker and will bring it up to the set temp and will cycle on and off to keep the temp as set, you will experience a 2-3 degree either way during the cycling.
+The element will be activated when you first start up the smoker and will bring it up to the set temp and will cycle on and off to keep the temp as set, you may experience a brief 2-3 degree slip either way during the cycling.
 You may also experience a temp spike when you put the wood in.

 Where should I use my smoker?

-How should I clean the smoker?
+How should I clean my smoker?

 You should never use strong cleaners or excess water to clean the inside of the smoker.
-If you ensure that you wipe the smoker over after each use and making sure that no burnt food or creosote builds up in any areas will ensure that you dont experience any issues.
-Keeping the inside of the smoker dry after use is important, it will stop any issues with mold.
+If you ensure that you wipe the smoker over after each use and making sure that no burnt food or creosote builds up in any areas will ensure that you don't experience any issues.
+Keeping the inside of the smoker dry after use is important, it will stop any issues with mould.
 You should make sure the damper is fully open and you leave the door open slightly before you put the smoker cover on.
 Sugar soap will help to keep the window clean but make sure you wipe it clean.
 It can also be beneficial to use foil to cover the exposed cover over the element/wood chip area and change it over if it gets burnt food drips on it.